About Bluegrass on the Farm

 Major Sponsors and Underwriters

 The Friends of the Agricultural History Farm Park, Inc., a 501(c) (3) organization, was established in 1995 by Wendy Hanley, Diane Geary, Mike Roth, Laura Ann Whirley, and a group of devoted charter members.
-Our purpose is to assist M-NCPPC in carrying out the objectives of the Master Plan for the Ag History Farm Park, and interpret past and present farming techniques through programs at the Farm.
+Their purpose is to assist Montgomery Parks in carrying out the objectives of the Master Plan for the Agricultural History Farm Park, and interpret past and present farming techniques through programs at the Farm.
 These programs include the Annual Gas and Steam Show in April, a Bluegrass Festival in September, a Blacksmith and Arts Show in November, Christmas on the Farm, and involvement in Parks programs such as Heritage Days in June and the Harvest Festival in October.

 Montgomery Parks, M-NCPPC has supported all activities at the Farm including Bluegrass on the Farm (from it's inception) through facilities management, grounds maintenance, parking arrangements, and overall security of the site and personnel.

 The Traditional Music Foundation, Inc. was incorporated in 2007 to support traditional music and education.
 The nonprofit corporation provides opportunities for the general public to explore and experience a range of traditional American music, as well as contemporary musical styles with strong traditional roots.
 For the general public, the TMF hosts, produces, and supports live performance of this music in the form of concerts, festivals, and workshops.
 In order to advance educational opportunity, the corporation provides music scholarships to individual students and grants for bluegrass and traditional acoustic music education, skill development, or grassroots performance and enrichment.